alexeyfv/blog/_posts/2023/01/2023-01-30-react-html-annotations.md

 }
 ```

-In our case `DOMRect` describes the size and position of the selected area of content.
+In our case, `DOMRect` describes the size and position of the selected area of content.

 ``` typescript
 interface DOMRectReadOnly {